 - All shops and stores are closed with the exception of food stores, pet food stores, pharmacies, bookstores and petrol stations.
-Recently, telecommunications stores and medical device stores have also been allowed to reopen, but only in cases of emergencies and with a limit of one customer at a time (by appointment). - Food stores can again remain open depending on normal business hours.
+Telecommunications stores and medical device stores have also recently been allowed to reopen, but only in cases of emergencies and with a limit of one customer at a time (by appointment).
+Since Saturday 18 April 2020 DIY stores with a general assortment and that mainly sell construction material, garden centres and tree nurseries that mainly sell plants and/or trees and wholesalers for professionals (limited to those) can again open their doors. - Food stores can again remain open depending on normal business hours.
 Night shops can be open from the usual opening time to 10 pm. - Companies, whatever their size, are required to organise teleworking for the functions allowing it.
 When the company cannot organise teleworking, it must put measures in place aimed at respecting the rules of social distancing, both for practising the profession as for transport.
 This means that a distance of 1.5 metres must always be maintained between people.
 Companies that cannot follow these rules will have to close.
 If social distancing is not respected, the company risks a heavy fine.
 In the event of a repeat offence, the closure of the company may be imposed.
 "Essential" companies and crucial sectors are not targeted by these sanctions, but they are nevertheless required to respect social distancing "whenever possible".
+The Ministerial Decree of 17 April 2020 insists again on this.
 Closure based on the Ministerial Decree is not possible for these companies, but similar sanctions may be imposed on the basis of Wellbeing legislation and the Social Penal Code (see below).
-These companies would therefore do well to apply the rules as best as possible! - Public transport must also guarantee social distancing. - Deliveries of meals and take-aways remain available. - Nurseries remain open.
+These companies would therefore do well to apply the rules as best as possible! - Public transport must also guarantee social distancing. - Deliveries of meals and take-away remain available. - Nurseries remain open.